-11 As a general rule, a party who makes a public announcement to the effect that it will make a purchase (as defined in Paragraph 1 of Article 27-2 of the Financial Products Trading Law; this definition applies throughout this footnote) of shares for which the Company is the issuing party (as defined in Paragraph 1 of Article 27-2 of the Financial Products Trading Law; this definition applies throughout this footnote) through a public tender offer, where the possession (including cases specified in Paragraph 1 of Article 7 of the Enforcement Ordinance for the Financial Products Trading Law pursuant to this) of such shares by said party following such purchase would, combined with the shareholding of parties to whom it has a special relationship, total to a share possession ratio of 20% or more (including parties the Company's Board of Directors deems to correspond thereto).
-However, this shall not correspond to such parties as the Company's Board of Directors deems by whom the acquisition or holding of the Company's shares does not run counter to the Company's corporate value and the common interest of shareholders, or who are otherwise so specified by the Company's Board of Directors in a Resolution for Gratis Issue of Share Warrants.
-This definition applies throughout this document.
+11 As a general rule, a party who makes a public announcement to the effect that it will make a purchase (as defined in Paragraph 1 of Article 27-2 of the Financial Products Trading Law; this definition applies throughout this footnote) of shares for which the Company is the issuing party (as defined in Paragraph 1 of Article 27-2 of the Financial Products Trading Law; this definition applies throughout this footnote) through a public tender offer, where the possession (including cases specified in Paragraph 1 of Article 7 of the Enforcement Ordinance for the Financial Products Trading Law pursuant to this) of such shares by said party following such purchase would, combined with the shareholding of parties to whom it has a special relationship, total to a share having a special relationship with the specified large purchasers, (V) parties receiving the Share Warrants by transfer or succession from parties corresponding to (I) through (IV) without the consent of the Company's Board of Directors, and (VI) related parties to parties corresponding to (I) through (V).
+Further, nonresidents who require certain procedures for the exercise of the Share Warrants under applicable foreign law shall as a general rule not be able to exercise the Share Warrants (however, Share Warrants held by nonresidents are subject to acquisition by the Company with one of the Company's shares as consideration in accordance with item (ii) of I), below, on condition of compliance with applicable law).
+In addition, parties who do not submit a written pledge in a format prepared by the Company, including clauses certifying attestation of satisfaction of conditions for exercise of the Share Warrants, etc., indemnification clauses, and other statements of affirmation, shall not be able to exercise the Share Warrants.